 – Incorporate all six tastes in your meals—sweet, salty, sour, astringent, bitter, and pungent—that help keep the digestive process regulated.
 Of course, the proportion of the different tastes depends on your unique mind-body type.

 – As much as possible, eat cooked foods, especially if your digestive activity is lethargic and your lifestyle sedentary.
-Cooked foods are easier to digest and transform into Ojas,
+Cooked foods are easier to digest and transform into Ojas, a life-giving, disease-preventing force, quicker than raw foods that are often hard to break down.

 – Meals should be eaten while still warm or even hot, as the heat in the food will ignite the digestive fire and indirectly promote digestion.